 At Mo Bro’s, we like to keep our ear to the ground so we’re in the know about the kinds of beard struggles you’re going through.
 Because if we know what’s bothering you, we can try to help.

 One of the biggest grumbles we’ve come across is beard thickness.
-More specifically: how to grow a thicker beard faster.
+More specifically: how to grow a thicker beard.
 Can it be done?
-Is it possible to grow a wholesome man mane in double quick time?
+Is it possible to grow a wholesome man mane?

 Well, first of all, it is possible to grow a thicker beard, although how thick depends on things like genetics, age and health.